Inthogen/Inthogen/README.md

 - 👋 Hi, I’m @Inthogen
 - 👀 I’m interested in JDM cars and BJJ.
-- 🌱 I’m currently learning intro code + Linux.
+- 🌱 I’m currently learning some intro code + Linux.
 - 💞️ I’m looking to collaborate on not sure yet.
 - 📫 How to reach me Inthogen@protonmail.com